 After gas piping is completed, carefully check all piping connections (factory and field installed) for gas leaks.
 Use a leak detecting solution or other preferred means.
+Do not test with open flame

-The furnace must be isolated from the gas supply system by closing its individual manual shut off valve during any pressure testing of the gas supply system at pressures less than or equal to 1/2 psig (3.48 kPa, 14 inches w.c.).
+The furnace must be isolated from the gas supply system by closing its individual manual shut-off valve during any pressure testing of the gas supply system at pressures more than or equal to 1/2 psig (3.48 kPa, 14 inches w.c.).